 So how does the Comprehensive Credit Reporting affect your personal finance?

 Generally, you get more out of your money’s worth.
 Instead of having to burden a high-interest rate due to being a high-risk client, opportunities like better interest rates, longer payment terms and decreased down payment or fees are mostly the loan features you get to enjoy.
 Being able to have access to such deals and special rates for people with good credit scores.
-You can allow what you save from these special deals to other aspects in your life that need financial attention.
+You can allow what you save from these special deals to other aspects of your life that need financial attention.